bcgov/openshift-launchpad/README.md

 - [React frontend](https://github.com/bcgov/openshift-launchpad-fe-react)
 - [Vue frontend](https://github.com/bcgov/openshift-launchpad-fe-vue)

-If you're passionate about a framwork or language that we have not mentioned, please contribute a booster.
+If you're passionate about a framework or language that we have not mentioned, please contribute a booster.
 See the [contribution guidelines](CONTRIBUTING.md) for a spec that boosters must adhere to.

 ## License